iden3/iden3-docs/source/devel/centralized_login.rst

 A JavaScript reference implementation of how a third party can integrate iden3's solution to login into their application can be found at https://github.com/iden3/centralized-login-demo.
 In this example the external service includes a front-end and a back-end server.
 We will assume this front-end/back-end division during our integration overview.

+Some examples on how the Go implementation is used can be found at https://github.com/iden3/go-iden3/blob/master/services/signedpacketsrv/signedpacket_test.go

 Front-End
 *********
 On the front-end side you will typically need to embed a button to start the login process, and a place to display a QR code that the user can scan to complete the authentication.